The Lonely Giant of Tanjung Tualang

 An old sampan, possibly used for transporting tin-containing bins out of the dredge.

 The TT5 also had a peculiar way of moving about.
-Instead of using propellers like on most watercrafts, dredges maneuver and rotate through 'wire positioning system', using a network of winches, anchors and mooring cable lines attached to both the dredge and surrounding land.
-This system is controlled trough adjusting the winches directly from the pilot house.
+Instead of using propellers like on most watercraft, dredges maneuver and rotate through a 'wire positioning system', using a network of winches, anchors, and mooring cable lines attached to both the dredge and surrounding land.
+This system is controlled by adjusting the winches directly from the pilot house.
 Additionally, dredges were also able to move from one spot to another via simply digging forwards and simultaneously depositing back the soil at the stern, thus 'carrying' the surrounding pond together with the machine.